jxz12/EcoBuilder/README.md

 # Other
-make health go blue if above a super threshold (will need another fill sprite) make shade a global thing (with a stack) because it's stupid to have it everywhere release game with australian fires as angle? make nodelink tooltip do something more flashy when links are added and removed
+make health go blue if above a super threshold (will need another fill sprite) release game with australian fires as angle? make nodelink tooltip do something more flashy when links are added and removed